 Content marketing is the creation and distribution of content over the internet to earn attention, nurture it, and finally leverage it to generate revenue.
 To make sales over the internet, businesses need to build traction.
 Almost every product has an alternative and everyone is trying to earn the traction online and showcase themselves as the best in the market.
 On the other hand, the internet has made consumers smarter than before.
 Now everyone makes purchase decisions based on the information they find online.
 Content marketing offers businesses a way to become a source of that information and thus converting knowledge seekers into paying customers.
 In this blog, we will understand some basics of content marketing like why and how content marketing works, how is it different from blogging, and why it doesn’t work for everybody.

 78% of CMOs believe custom content is the future of marketing.
 (Source: DemandMetric)

 Content Marketing vs Blogging:

-A lot of people think of content marketing as a fancy world for blogging.
-As a matter of fact, blogging is just a means to content marketing and not an end in itself.
+Many people think of content marketing as a fancy world for blogging.
+As a matter of fact, blogging is just a means to content marketing and not an end in and of itself.
 The idea behind content marketing is to create content that provides value to the target market of a business.
 This content can be anything from an infographic to a podcast.
-You might not even create your own content and hire influencers and established bloggers to create it for you.
+You might not even create your content and hire influencers and established bloggers to create it for you.
 This is something we call influencer marketing.
-Bottomline is that content marketing involves everything from creating valuable content to putting it in front of your target audience and finally engaging them to earn customer advocacy.
+Bottom line is that content marketing involves everything from creating valuable content to putting it in front of your target audience and finally engaging them to earn customer advocacy.

 5 Ways: Why and How Content Marketing Works for Businesses: